Czech Republic (Česká Republika) - CZ

 Immunisation is the only effective way to protect your child against many harmful diseases.
-It not only ensures your child will be far less likely to catch diseases, but it is also important to help eradicate the disease.
-If enough people are immunised, the disease will no longer spread in the community and it eventually dies out.
+It not only ensures that your child will be far less likely to catch diseases, but it is also important in eradicating the disease.
+If enough people are immunised, the disease will no longer spread in the community and will eventually die out.
 Be mindful that babies and children can develop a mild fever after vaccinations.

 Common side effects of immunisation:

 What to do